There wasn’t exactly discord in the Kings’ locker room following this loss. But the code words for problems that haunt bad teams were flowing.

 DeMarcus Cousins took a deep breath before talking about the many things that went wrong in the fourth quarter.

 The Kings matched season lows for points and field goals made (four) for a quarter in the final 12 minutes.
-The Kings shot 4-for-17, committed seven turnovers.
+The Kings shot 4 for 17 and committed seven turnovers.

 The Kings followed that up with turnovers on their next two possessions by Ben McLemore and Cousins again.